anarmawala/HUHY/README.md

 [Greater Chicago Food Depository](https://www.chicagosfoodbank.org/) presented the problem of collecting data that *captures rates of food insecurity at the neighborhood level in real-time.*

 Our team of 9 developed this potential MVP solution over roughly 10 hours at Chicago's 'Hackathon to End Hunger 2017'.
+Our project involved creating a web application to be set up at kiosks in public buildings around Cook County, collecting survey data about food insecurity at the neighborhood level.
+Frontend included AngularJS and Bulma, backend included a Raspberry Pi and MongoDB.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.3.

 ## Development server